panalysis/Google2Pandas/README.md

 need to instantiate the `GoogleAnalyticsQuery` class specifying a local location for the token file, and manually relocate it later.

+Alternatively, store your credentials anywhere you like and simply pass a pointer to `client_secrets_v3.json` and `analytics.dat` when instantiating the class.

 ### Quick Demo
 ```
 from google2pandas import *